 1. PROVISIONAL CERTIFICATE

 I/We, ………………………….
 (Name of the Authority Engineer), acting as the Authority Engineer, under and in accordance with the Agreement dated ……………. (the “Agreement”), for construction of the ........ section (km ....to km ...) in the State of ........in ........-........
-Railway (the “Railway Project”) on Engineering, Procurement andConstruction(EPC) basis through ………………………… (Name of Contractor), hereby certify that the Tests in accordance with Article 12 of the Agreement have been undertaken to determine compliance of the Railway Project with the provisions of the Agreement.
+Railway (the “Railway Project”) on Engineering, Procurement and Construction(EPC) basis through ………………………… (Name of Contractor), hereby certify that the Tests in accordance with Article 12 of the Agreement have been undertaken to determine compliance of the Railway Project with the provisions of the Agreement.

 Certain minor works are incomplete and these are not likely to cause material inconvenience to the Users of the Railway Project or affect their safety or the movement of rail traffic in any manner.
 These works have been specified in the Punch List appended hereto, and the Contractor has agreed and accepted that it shall complete all such works in the time and manner set forth in the Agreement.

-In view of the foregoing, I/We am/are satisfied that the Railway Projectfrom km ........ to km ........ can be safely and reliably placed in service of the Authority for railway freight and passenger traffic, subject to authorisation by the Commissioner of Railway Safety in accordance with Applicable Laws.
-In terms of the Agreement, the Railway Projectis hereby provisionally declared fit for entry into operation on this the ………… day of ………..
+In view of the foregoing, I/We am/are satisfied that the Railway Project from km ........ to km ........ can be safely and reliably placed in service of the Authority for railway freight and passenger traffic, subject to authorisation by the Commissioner of Railway Safety in accordance with Applicable Laws.
+In terms of the Agreement, the Railway Project is hereby provisionally declared fit for entry into operation on this the ………… day of ………..
 20…...

 ACCEPTED, SIGNED, SEALED SIGNED, SEALED AND